paulantezana/ng-sedna/projects/ngx-sedna/select/demo/custom-content.md

 ## en-US

-Custom the content of nz-option via `nzCustomContent`.
+Custom the content of sn-option via `nzCustomContent`.